ec21b1006/kinectv1-xbox360-/README.md

 ### Using with ROS

 1. Now lets make it work with ROS.
 We need to get some launch files for visualization.

-    Now lets make it work with ROS.
-We need to get some launch files for visualization.
     ```
     mkdir -r ~/kinectv1_ws/src
     ```